-A classic in many countries Baba Ghanoush Dip is unique , easy to make and very versatile.
-It is fun to make because you actually get to do something that you don’t do to often – roast vegetables.
-This time it is eggplant.
+A classic in many countries Baba Ghanoush Dip is unique, easy to make and very versatile.
+It's fun to make because you actually get to do something that you don't do too often - roast vegetables.
+This time its eggplant.

-I like to add more lemon, garlic and salt though.
+I like to add more lemon, garlic, and salt though.
 Dish up a pretty good size bowl and serve with a big bowl of chips like pitas.
-It is also wonderful served with other veggies like red bell peppers, cauliflower and carrots.
+It's also wonderful served with other veggies like red bell peppers, cauliflower, and carrots.